Post-Training Neural Network Pruning using Graph Curvature: Experiments

 \subsection{Ablation Study}

-For a deeper analysis of the proposed method, we also provide an ablation study where we investigate the results per layer, the effect of the proposed neural modules for neural curvature calculation, the data requirements of our method, as well as the effect of the WD hyper-parameter.
+For a deeper analysis of the proposed method, we also provide an ablation study where we investigate the effect of the proposed neural modules for neural curvature calculation, the data requirements of our method, the effect of the WD hyperparameter, as well as randomization robustness in the training/validation set.
+We also provide more detailed exploration, such as the results of per-layer removal, WD hyper-parameter of Tanh models, and the effect of the number of SynFlow iterations, in Appendix~\ref{sec:appendix}.